 Once you’ve chosen a location, be sure to find out if there are any rules or restrictions on having professional photos taken there.
 Some popular locations require permits and fees to be paid months in advance.
 Discuss with your photographer their policy on who’s responsible for obtaining those permits and covering the cost of fees.

-Some cool SoCal engagement session locations to consider include: Walt Disney Concert Hall in DTLA, Any of the gorgeous SoCal Beaches, Thomas F. Riley Wilderness Park, or one of the cute old towns in Orange County like Downtown Fullerton!
+Some cool SoCal engagement session locations to consider include: Walt Disney Concert Hall in DTLA, Any of the gorgeous SoCal Beaches, Thomas F. Riley Wilderness Park, or one of the cute urban areas in Orange County like Downtown Fullerton and Downtown Santa Ana!

 Plan Your Wardrobe

 Now that you have a location chosen, think about what kind of clothes you’re going to wear.
 No matter what you choose to wear, make sure that it’s classy.
 Remember, these photos will be shared with friends and family, used for announcements or made into an album!

 Depending upon your photographer and time limit for the session you may be able to bring two outfits.
 Most of my couples opt for one that’s relaxed and casual and a second outfit that’s more dressy and formal.
 When planning your outfits, remember to color coordinate but you don’t need to dress like twins!

 I love when my clients dress up for at least one half of their session.
 It gives the photos such a polished and glamorous feel!
 Sometimes, buying a new dress for your engagement session isn’t within the budget, but the good news is that you can rent beautiful dresses online.
 There’s also great rental services for guys that make it super easy to get a classy and stylish look for your engagement photos.